jorgerance/simpleWeatherStation/README.md

 # SWS (Simple Weather Station)
-A Simple Weather Station controlled by a NodeMCU dev board writen in Arduino which reports data through ThingSpeak.
+A Simple Weather Station controlled by a NodeMCU dev board written in Arduino which reports data through ThingSpeak.

 ## About the ESP8266
 Wikipedia: